 Since the SNCP has been implemented, the majority of sampling under the framework of the legislation to date has been carried by the CA. Any official control is carried out by auxilliaries under the supervision of the OV, when the OV cannot perform himself the official control.
 The officers conduct an animal welfare check list at least once annually per registered farm.
-The check-list holds information regarding not only animal welfare issues but also details about biosecurity measures.
+The check-list holds information regarding not only animal welfare issues but also some details about biosecurity measures.
+Since 2012, an individual checklist has been implemented and filled in annually for every farm.
 Every check-list is a control document.
+The AFRD has just completed a recruitment session, and new OV's will be employed.